 Once the Commission receives an application, the Commission's staff has 30 days to determine whether the application is complete.
-If it is complete, it is officially filed and processed in one of three ways depending on the type of permit that is appropriate for the particular work that is to be authorized by the permit.
+If the application is not complete, the commission staff will respond in writing within 30 days notifying the applicant of the information needs.
+If it is complete, it is officially filed and processed in one of three ways depending on the type of permit that is appropriate for the particular work to be authorized by the permit.
 The Commission has a maximum of 90 days to act on an application once it is determined to be complete.

-Work on a project cannot begin until the application has been evaluated and approval has been issued.
+Work on a project cannot begin until the permit has been issued.
 A permit is not effective until it has been signed by the applicant and returned to the Commission.

-Major Permit Application After the Commission's staff determines that an application is complete, the staff distributes a summary of the application to the Commission and the public.
-No sooner than 28 days after the application has been filed and at least 10 days after the summary has been distributed, the Commission holds a public hearing on the application.
-Unless the applicant agrees to provide the Commission with more time, the Commission must act on a permit application within 90 days of the filing of the application.
+After the Commission's staff determines that an application is complete, the staff distributes a summary of the application to the Commission and the public.
+No sooner than 28 days after the application has been filed and at least 10 days after the application summary has been distributed, the Commission holds a public hearing on the application.
+Unless the applicant agrees to provide the Commission with more time, the Commission must act on a permit application within 90 days of filing the application.
 [California Government Code section 66632 ]

-Regionwide Permit Application After the Commission's staff determines that an application is complete, the staff has 14 days to determine whether the work proposed is authorized by an existing Commission regionwide permit.
-Once this determination is made, the applicant is notified and work can begin if the application is approved.
-A complete regionwide permit application takes no more than 44 days to process and does not require a public hearing.
+After the Commission's staff determines that an application is complete, the Executive Director has between 7 and 14 days to issue a regionwide permit.
+Regionwide permit applications do not require a public hearing.
 [California Code of Regulations, sections 11700 et seq]

 Posting Application Notice

-After it is determined that an application is complete and is ready to be filed, the Commission's staff will send a pending application notice to the applicant who must post the notice at the project site.
-The applicant must return a form to the Commission to indicate that the notice has been posted before the application can be filed.
+The Commission's staff will send a pending application notice to the applicant who must post the notice at the project site.
+The applicant must return a form to the Commission certifying that the notice has been posted as a filing requirement.